mui/material-ui/docs/data/joy/components/aspect-ratio/aspect-ratio.md

 {{"demo": "MediaRatio.js"}}

+## Placeholder

+When the media does not exist, you can render a placeholder inside an aspect ratio component.
+Wrap the placeholder with a `<div>` or `Box` component to center the content.

+{{"demo": "PlaceholderAspectRatio.js"}}

 ## Controlling the height

 Use `minHeight` and `maxHeight` to set the lower and upper bound of the component's height.